US lawmakers: Nord Stream 2 'a terrible mistake' | DW | 23.06.2019

 Recently, Democratic Senator Jeanne Shaheen of New Hampshire joined forces with Republican Senator Ted Cruz of Texas to put forth a bill that would sanction companies involved in building the pipeline.
 Shaheen claims Russia is looking to use cheap gas as a way to monopolize the European energy market, threatening stability in the region.
 She says the US cannot simply look the other way "while the Kremlin builds this Trojan horse."

 Grigas of the Atlantic Council also has concerns about the project.
 "Nord Stream 2 is a bad deal for Europe and for Germany.
-It will strengthen Russia's political influence in Germany and open the door to corruption in Europe," she said.
+It would strengthen Russia's political influence in Germany and allow the flow of corruption into Europe," she said.

 Grigas added that Germany's efforts to bring about peace in Ukraine, while at the same time putting cash in Kremlin coffers with Nord Stream 2, is a paradox.
-She said Germany must wake up to the fact that there are "a lot of gas exporters" on the market today, and that Berlin doesn't have to make itself dependent upon Russia to cover its energy needs.
+She said Germany must wake up to the fact that there are "more gas exporters" on the market today, and that Berlin doesn't have to make itself dependent upon Russia to cover its energy needs.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up for the newsletter here.